 Wage growth depends on which side of the AI line the work sits on.
 A worker whose job AI replaces does not see the paycheck rise.
 A worker whose job AI augments sees the paycheck rise, often a lot, until the augmentation tilts toward replacement.

-The two cohorts look identical from the desk on the first Monday of the year.
-The difference shows up in the year-end check, when one paycheck held and the other did not.
+Both cohorts look identical from the desk on the first Monday of the year, and the difference shows up only in the year-end check, when one paycheck held and the other did not.
 The worker has been clearing mortgage payments out of the bank account on the assumption the salary holds.

 Asset appreciation depends on whether abundance arrives as falling prices or as concentrated capital returns.
 If prices fall, the same dollar buys more bread and medicine for the family.
 If returns concentrate at the top of the capital stack, the median worker’s portfolio does not catch the lift.
 The first story is the optimist’s.
 The second story is the record of forty years.

-The horizon is no longer forty years.
+No horizon of forty years remains.
 The next three to seven years are the discontinuous ones.
 After that the shape of the economy is not the one the savings formula was tuned to.

-The worker who is sixty today sits at the table with a spouse and a calculator on a Sunday afternoon.
+Picture a worker who is sixty today, sitting at the table with a spouse and a calculator on a Sunday afternoon.
 The numbers stretch through the bumpy years before any abundant outcome arrives, or they do not.
 The savings do not stretch through ten years of disrupted earnings just because the abundance is coming after.

-The retirement plan was built for a stable horizon.
-The horizon is no longer stable.
+Built for a stable horizon, the retirement plan meets a horizon that is no longer stable.

-The household that built the plan around a forty-year career and a thirty-year retirement has a planning problem the talk does not name.
+Consider the household that built the plan around a forty-year career and a thirty-year retirement, which now has a planning problem the talk does not name.
 The home, the children, the parent in the spare bedroom all live inside that plan.
-The post does not give the talk’s advice.
-The post names the gap and stays with it.
+The post does not give the talk’s advice; it names the gap and stays with it.

 Care work is the labor the AI transition does not solve#

-The night nurse is harder to imagine.
+Harder to imagine is the night nurse.
 The dementia patient does not lie still.
 The conversation does not follow a script.
 The nurse sits in the chair beside the bed for hours, holds a hand, repeats the same answer to the same question, takes the patient to the bathroom, changes the sheets, returns to the chair.
 The work is not precision.
 The work is presence.

 Care work is the labor the transition does not solve quickly.
 It is also the labor that grows fastest as the population ages.
 The aging child watches a parent fade.
 The aging spouse watches a partner forget the morning.
 The household at the center of the care economy is not the household the forecast addresses.

-The forecast is abundance and unrest in the same window.
+Abundance and unrest arrive in the same window.
 The conventional framings pick one outcome and skip the and.
 The collision lands at the kitchen table, where a parent calculates whether the savings stretch through the bumpy years.
 That gap is what the post is about.

 The argument draws on a public interview with Peter Diamandis and Dave Blondon on the Moonshots podcast, December 2025.